GerardStarling/digital-writing-folio/exercises.md

  #### What are some of the qualities of electronic literature?

-As mentioned before, electronic works are not confined to physical page boundaries. texts can ascend from the conventions of left to right reading of the english language, and travel in any direction.
+As mentioned before, electronic works are not confined to physical page boundaries. texts can ascend from the conventions of left to right (of the english language), and travel in any direction.
 It can also exist in many different visual forms.